Eligibility & FAQs

 Candidates will need to be present in-house (Coimbatore) through the entire stretch of four months failing which his/her training will be deemed incomplete and Certificate of completion will be withheld.

-Is it mandatory for all candidates to have had both shots of COVID-19 vaccine?
+Is it mandatory for all candidates to have the booster shot of COVID-19 vaccine?

-Yes, it is mandatory for all candidates to have had both shots of COVID-19 vaccine before the commencement of the course.
+Yes, it is mandatory for all candidates to have the booster shot of COVID-19 vaccine (all 3 doses) before the commencement of the course.

 Is there an age restriction?